Solstice (1990 video game): Reception

 The game's score was singled out for praise.
 Leadbetter proclaimed that "the renowned Tim Follin comes up trumps yet again with some brilliant atmospheric scores", and both he and Glancey, along with Rignall, considered the soundtrack to be some of the best they had heard on the NES.
 Regan described the game's soundtrack as "moody and atmospheric", and Semrad called the music "fantastic".
 Wyles, however, described the sound effects as "ropey" and the in-game background music as "mediocre".
 The title theme in particular became one of Follin's best-known tracks in retrospect.
 Brett Elston of GamesRadar+ proclaimed that "if any 8-bit song could take you on a journey, this is it.
-From its modest, almost hobbit-like opening to its soaring jig halfway through, the title screen music tramples over all other NES music."
-He additionally described the game's primary background track as "considerably more mellow but no less proficient and listenable", and preferred its presence as in-game music "because there's no way I could play ANYTHING with that title screen going nuts".
+From its modest, almost hobbit-like opening to its soaring jig halfway through, the title screen music tramples over all other NES music".
+He additionally described the primary background track as "considerably more mellow but no less proficient and listenable", and preferred its presence as in-game music "because there's no way I could play ANYTHING with that title screen going nuts".
 Nate Andrews of Nintendo World Report said that "the regality of the opening track provides a fantastic build up for the ensuing blast, which nearly forces you to take a knee under its spectacle before dropping into extended, kicking jig, then moving into the rest of the prog-y soundtrack".
-Layton Shumway of VentureBeat remarked that the theme "sounds like a lost track from a Yes album" and that it "psyches you out with its single-note fanfare intro, instantly kicks into high gear with cascading synth lines, then settles into a propulsive 6/8 rock beat".
+Layton Shumway of VentureBeat remarked that the theme "sounds like a lost track from a Yes album" and it "psyches you out with its single-note fanfare intro, instantly kicks into high gear with cascading synth lines, then settles into a propulsive 6/8 rock beat".

 Legacy

 A sequel to Solstice, titled Equinox, was announced in January 1992, initially for a summer release that year, and was released for the Super NES in November 1993.
-The game's plot centers on Shadax's son Glendaal, who must rescue Shadax from his treacherous apprentice Sonia.
+The plot centers on Shadax's son Glendaal, who must rescue Shadax from his treacherous apprentice Sonia.
 The game consists of 450 rooms split between eight dungeons, and also features an isometric perspective, but includes a rotatable camera that incorporates Mode 7 effects.
 Tim Follin reprised his role as composer and was joined in this duty by his brother Geoff.
 Equinox was released to generally positive critical reception.
 Hiroshi Minagawa enjoyed Solstice and its quarter-view perspective served as inspiration for a prototype design he showcased to Yasumi Matsuno, which formed the technical foundation for Tactics Ogre: Let Us Cling Together.